Polyneue/forward-js-notes/advanced-js/README.md

 Since `bar()` still has a reference to that scope, that reference is called **closure**.

 ###Creating Closures
-Sometimes you need to intentionally create closures for you're programs.
+Sometimes you need to intentionally create closures for your programs.
 There are multiple ways this can be done using *IIFE*, `let` scoping, and modules.

 ####IIFE
 Immediately Invoked Function Expressions